kanyshaiosmonova/Frontend-Mentor-Challenges/order-summary-component/README.md

 ## Got feedback for me?

 I love receiving feedback!
 I'm always looking to improve my coding skills.
-So if you have anything you'd like to mention, please email hi[@mailto:]kanyshai.osmonov.kk@gmail[dot]com.
+So if you have anything you'd like to mention, please email [kanyshai.osmonova.kk@gmail.com](@mailto:kanyshai.osmonova.kk@gmail.com)